SAP-samples/btp-developer-guide-cap/documentation/saas/lep/1-prerequisites.md

    cds add mta
    ```

-**If you are setting up the Incident Management Application for the first time, set it up by following the below steps.**
+**If you are setting up the Incident Management Application for the first time, set it up by following the steps below.**

 ## Set Up the Incident Management Application